-As of the Registration Document Date, the Company's capital stock amounted to €2,792,940.50 divided into 5,585,881 fully paid-up shares with a par value of €0.50 each.
+As of the Registration Document Date, the Company's capital stock amounted to $\in 2,794,940.50$ divided into 5,589,881 fully paid-up shares with a par value of $\in 0.50$ each.

-As described in sub-section 5.2.4 of the Registration Document, "Securities giving entitlement to equity", there are 155,520 equity warrants.
-Each warrant carries the right to subscribe for two shares, entailing, as of the Registration Document Date, a 5.57% maximum potential equity dilution of post-dilution capital.
+As described in sub-section 3.1.1 "Breakdown of capital stock and voting rights" of the Registration Document, "Securities giving entitlement to equity", there are 155,520 equity warrants.
+Each warrant carries the right to subscribe for two shares, entailing, as of the Registration Document Date, a 5.56% maximum potential equity dilution of post-dilution capital.

-Furthermore, as stated in the equity warrants paragraph of 3.3.2 "Chairman's report on internal control and corporate governance":
+Furthermore, as stated in the equity warrants paragraph of section 3.3.2 "Chairman's report on internal control and corporate governance", the various instruments issued by the Board of Directors represent, as of December 31, 2016, a 1.09% maximum potential dilution of post-dilution capital.